-Packages left on the front porch not only attract package thieves, but they also let everyone know that someone isn’t home.
-Before you leave, check if anything is coming in the mail.
+Packages left on the front porch attract package thieves and let everyone know that someone isn’t home.
+Before you go, check if anything is coming in the mail.
 If so, use services to keep them off your doorstep.

 With Amazon Key, your packages are placed in the garage.
-You are kept informed of the package’s progress all the way until it is delivered.
-You can link a compatible camera to watch the delivery being made in real time.
+You are kept informed of the package’s progress until it is delivered.
+You can link a compatible camera to watch the delivery being made in real-time.
 You’ll need a myQ Smart Garage hub to use this service.

-You can divert package entirely away from your home to a nearby Amazon Locker.
+You can divert packages entirely away from your home to a nearby Amazon Locker.
 Tap or click here to find the one closest to you.

 4. DIY security cameras

-While security systems are becoming more affordable they are still not exactly cheap.
+While security systems are becoming more affordable, they are still not exactly cheap.
 One foundation of any system is a camera.
-A motion-activated security camera not catches criminal activity, but can also help you watch over your pets when you’re not home.
+A motion-activated security camera not only catches criminal activity but can also help you watch over your pets when you’re not home.
 All you need is a phone, tablet, or laptop/computer with a webcam.

 Go to Critter.Camera and open the app.
 Enable permissions on your device and point it where you want to focus.
 Choose a stable surface and avoid any direct lighting that can mess with the picture.
 Press Start to calibrate the program, ensuring there is no movement during this process.
 Once this is complete, your device will snap images of any movement.

-A complete home security system usually requires a large investment and a team of technicians to come by your home, right?
+A complete home security system usually requires a significant investment and a team of technicians to come by your home, right?
 Wrong.
-You can do all the work yourself without breaking the bank thanks to our sponsor SimpliSafe.
+You can do all the work yourself without breaking the bank, thanks to our sponsor, SimpliSafe.

-You want complete coverage including your security cameras, doorbell cameras, motion sensors, alarm and more.
+You want complete coverage, including your security cameras, doorbell cameras, motion sensors, alarms and more.
 SimpliSafe’s security experts check in on you when an alarm goes off.
 They can call first responders for criminal activity, fire, floods and anything else that requires a call.